 Tony Soprano once told a friend trapped in a desperate situation: “You gotta get your arms around this thing.”Bada Bing Sandwich Deli is offering similar advice to its customers.

-Manchester’s brand new city centre sandwich shop – inspired by and based on smash-hit mafia TV series The Sopranos – is serving ‘hoagies’ so big they come with eating instructions.
+Manchester’s new city centre snack bar – inspired by mafia TV series The Sopranos – is serving ‘hoagies’ so big they come with eating instructions: Two hands recommended.

-Partners Sam and Meg had often wondered about setting up their own cafe, and during one lockdown evening spent watching The Sopranos, the pair found themselves feasting their eyes on the plates of food that were so often piled high in the foreground on screen.
+Partners Sam and Meg had often wondered about setting up their own cafe, and during one lockdown evening spent watching David Chase’s seminal show, the pair found themselves feasting their eyes on the plates of food that were so often piled high in the foreground on screen.

 It was all the motivation they needed.